-\begin{Definition} Let $D$ be a D-patch and let $c$ be an outer corner of $D$ at a non-root vertex~$v$ labelled $0$.
-We define the {\em minus-subpatch of $D$ rooted at $c$} as follows.
-First, let $M'$ be the maximal submap of $D$ that contains $v$ and consists of vertices labelled $0$ or less.
+\begin{Definition} Let $D$ be a D-patch of type $3$.
+We define the {\em minus-subpatch of $D$} as follows.
+First, let $M'$ be the maximal submap of $D$ that contains $u_{0}$ and consists of vertices labelled $0$ or less.
 Let $M$ be the submap of $D$ {that} contains $M'$ and all edges and vertices within its boundary (assuming the root face is drawn {as} the infinite face).
-The map $M$, which we root at the corner inherited from $c$, is the {\em minus-subpatch of $D$ rooted at $c$}. \end{Definition} It follows immediately from this definition that $M$ and $M'$ share the same outer face.
+The map $M$, which we root at the corner inherited from $c_0$, is the {\em minus-subpatch of $D$}. \end{Definition} The following lemma justifies the terminology \emm minus-subpatch,. \begin{Lemma} The minus-subpatch of a D-patch of type $3$ is a minus-patch. \end{Lemma} \begin{proof} In the above definition, it is clear that $M$ and $M'$ share the same outer face.
 Moreover, all inner faces of $M$ are also inner faces of $D$.
 Since the root vertex of $D$ is only adjacent to vertices labelled 1, it cannot be a vertex of $M'$, so it cannot be a vertex of $M$ either.
 Hence all inner faces of $M$ are quadrangles, since all digons in $D$ are incident to its root.
 All outer vertices of $M$ must also be outer vertices of $M'$, so they have non-positive labels.
 Let us prove that these labels can only be $0$ and $-1$.